-Malaysia Airlines to announce deal to buy 8 Boeing 787 jets: sources
+Malaysia Airlines to announce deal to buy 8 Boeing 787 jets: Sources

-Malaysia Airlines will announce a deal to buy eight widebody Boeing 787 jets during the visit of Prime Minister Najib Razak to the United States, two industry sources said on Tuesday.

-KUALA LUMPUR: Malaysia Airlines will announce a deal to buy eight widebody Boeing 787 jets during the visit of Prime Minister Najib Razak to the United States, two industry sources said on Tuesday.
+KUALA LUMPUR: Malaysia Airlines will announce a deal to buy eight wide-body Boeing 787 jets during the visit of Prime Minister Najib Razak to the United States, two industry sources said on Tuesday (Sep 12).

 Najib is scheduled to witness a memorandum of understanding signing ceremony between Malaysia Airlines and Boeing, according to a schedule of the Prime Minister's events in Washington reported by Malaysian media outlets.